 The castle was built by BP Hasdeu, Romanian scholar, to honor his daughter Iulia, dead of tuberculosis at the age of 18.
 But the story does not end there, indeed, it would be Iulia itself who has dictated the plans of the castle to the scientist.
 We find allusions to religion and spirituality; symbols, statues and tools.

 The bourgeois style castle has many paintings and photos of family members; scientific books, books of spiritualism, and works by Iulia who was precociously gifted for prose, poetry and drama.
 In summary, many memories of a man who had taken refuge in the belief in spiritualism, in order not to sink into sadness.
 Very touching story, I believe.

 The castle has suffered from robbing, and thanks to many efforts of restauration we can now tell you this story.

-After the tour, we go on a road with a form of a giant snake.
+After the tour, I go on a road with a form of a giant snake.
 This is Valea Doftanei.

 There are large wooded areas and a sinister lake where smoke rises.
 For a quicker return, better go through 1021 Lunca Mare, also a very interesting road.